drone/docs/content/manage/proxy_reverse.md

 # Overview

 Using a reverse proxy with Drone is entirely optional.
-When using a reverse proxy with Drone it is extremely important to properly configure the `X-Forwarded-Proto` and `X-Forwarded-For` header variables.
-You will also probably need to run Drone using an alternate exposed port, for example `--port=8000:8000`
+When using a reverse proxy with Drone it is important to  configure the `X-Forwarded-Proto` and `X-Forwarded-For` header variables.
+Drone will not function properly without these header variables.

 # Nginx